Tutorials Logic, IN info@tutorialslogic.com

 Who should use it: developers who live in VS Code, Visual Studio, JetBrains IDEs, GitHub, or the terminal.

-Main features: long-context conversations, coding assistance, document analysis, architecture discussion, debugging, test planning, and API access for custom workflows.
+Main features: repository-aware agent work, configurable tool permissions, coding assistance, architecture discussion, debugging, test planning, SDK/API routes and enterprise cloud options.

 Pros: excellent explanations, good at summarizing large context, strong reasoning, and useful for code review and design discussions.